Comprehensive Faculty Searches: Best Practices

 Preference for the status quo

-Seeking out candidates that replicate previous faculty, or that fit a certain mold for the current or planned culture may result in limited opportunities for certain demographics.
-It will also hinder the creation of a diversity of thought and innovation.
-Be mindful to avoid having preconceived expectations of candidates based on their demographic and be open to new personalities and cultures.
+Seeking out candidates that replicate previous faculty, or that fit a certain mold for the current or planned culture may result in limited opportunities for those with different experiences.
+It will also hinder the creation of a heterogeneity of thought and innovation.
+Be mindful to avoid having preconceived expectations of candidates based on their experiences; be open to alterity.

 Double standards